Archives

 Research Imported spring onions related to the first recorded outbreak of enteroinvasive Escherichia coli in Denmark, November to December 2021

 Clinically, EIEC infections present either with watery diarrhoea or dysentery.
-EIEC invade the epithelial cells of the large intestine in the same manner as and symptoms resulting from EIEC infection are clinically indistinguishable from shigellosis [7].
-Studies have shown that and species have high genomic and phenotypic similarity, leading to propose that species should be reclassified as a subspecies of [8,9].
+EIEC invade the epithelial cells of the large intestine in the same manner as Shigella and symptoms resulting from EIEC infection are clinically indistinguishable from shigellosis [7].
+Studies have shown that E. coli and Shigella species have high genomic and phenotypic similarity, leading to propose that Shigella species should be reclassified as a subspecies of E. coli [8,9].

 Outbreak detectionOn 10 December 2021, the clinical microbiology laboratory at Slagelse hospital in Region Zealand reported observing an increase between 5 and 8 December of patients diagnosed with domestically-acquired EIEC.
 During this period, this laboratory had detected a total of five such patients.
 On the same day (10 December), SSI identified one EIEC isolate with serotype O96:H- and three with serotype O136:H7 (two of which originated from Slagelse hospital), the latter a type never found in human samples from Denmark before.
 In total, between 6 and 10 December, SSI had received six EIEC isolates from three different regions of Denmark, exceeding the total number of EIEC isolates that were received in the months of December of the 2 previous years.
 A national outbreak was therefore declared on 13 December.